XanderHK/Veilig-Online/README.md

+# About
+This is a game created using Typescript, the game is intended to teach childeren the hazards of online malicious intent and how to prevent it.

 # Installing TypeScript

-This is a skeleton app for people who want to use TypeScript.
+This app is a skeleton app for people who want to use TypeScript.
 A docker-compose file is included for those who want to run it in a container.

 You don't have to use the docker-compose file if you're fine with installing NodeJS and NPM locally.
 Feel free to delete it if that's the case.